orbs-network/ton-vote-contracts/contracts/output/ton-vote_Proposal.md

 4429: Invalid sender
 10109: Low message value
 11226: Only admin can set new registry admin or on before creating daos
-42508: Only admin can change deploy registry cost
+51893: Only registry can change fwd msg fee
-48136: Only registry can change deploy cost
+52512: Only admin can set dao fwd msg fee
-61210: Only admin can change deploy dao cost
+62925: Only admin can set create dao fee